Sailing: Modern applications

-While the use of sailing vessels for commerce or naval power has been supplanted with engine-driven vessels, there continue to be commercial operations that take passengers on sailing cruises.
+While the use of sailing vessels for commerce or naval power has been supplanted by engine-driven vessels, there are still commercial operations that offer sailing cruises.
 Modern navies also employ sailing vessels to train cadets in seamanship.
 Recreation or sport accounts for the bulk of sailing in modern boats.

 Recreation

-Recreational sailing can be divided into two categories, day-sailing, where one gets off the boat for the night, and cruising, where one stays aboard.
+Recreational sailing can be divided into two categories: day-sailing, where one gets off the boat for the night, and cruising, where one stays aboard.

-Day-sailing primarily affords experiencing the pleasure of sailing a boat.
+Day-sailing primarily affords the pleasure of experiencing the pleasure of sailing a boat.
 No destination is required.
 It is an opportunity to share the experience with others.
 A variety of boats with no overnight accommodations, ranging in size from 10 ft to over 30 ft, may be regarded as day sailors.

 Cruising on a sailing yacht may be either near-shore or passage-making out of sight of land and entails the use of sailboats that support sustained overnight use.
 Coastal cruising grounds include areas of the Mediterranean and Black Seas, Northern Europe, Western Europe and islands of the North Atlantic, West Africa and the islands of the South Atlantic, the Caribbean, and regions of North and Central America.
 Passage-making under sail occurs on routes through oceans all over the world.
 Circular routes exist between the Americas and Europe, and between South Africa and South America.
 There are many routes from the Americas, Australia, New Zealand, and Asia to island destinations in the South Pacific.
 Some cruisers circumnavigate the globe.